a10networks/a10networks.github.io/main-repositories/a10-gui-widgets.md

 ## Introduction <a id="introduction"></a>

- Widgets are common components that are reused across all A10 apps.
+ Widgets are common components that are reused across all A10 applications.
 This widget library is an extension of our `a10-gui-framework` that facilitates the A10 GUI development process.
 With the sharable widgets under the same framework, different apps can utilize the same structure and codebase.
-The consistency, modularity, and maintainability of A10 apps are maximized.
+This promotes the maximization of consistency, modularity, and maintainability of A10 applications.

 ### Repository path: